59th Street station (BMT Fourth Avenue Line): Modifications and later changes

+In 1983, the MTA added funding for a renovation of the 59th Street station to its 1980–1984 capital plan.
 Elevator access for this station had been proposed for the late 2010s.
 However, the installation of elevators was delayed due to a column replacement project above this section of the Fourth Avenue Line.
 Both the column replacement and the elevator installation required temporary lane closures on Fourth Avenue, a major artery.
 An elevator contract was supposed to be awarded in November 2016, but was pushed back to July 2018.
 A $55.2 million contract for the installation of three elevators at the 59th Street station was awarded in late 2018.
 Substantial completion was expected in July 2020, but the project was delayed and the elevators opened on November 6, 2020.
 The final component of the project was completed in June 2021.

 Station layout

-This station is the southernmost four-track express station on the Fourth Avenue Line with two island platforms.
-South of the station, there are two diamond crossovers, allowing trains to cross between each pair of local and express tracks.
-The local tracks continue along Fourth Avenue to Bay Ridge–95th Street while the express tracks turn east and become the BMT Sea Beach Line.
-The N and R stop here at all times, while some rush-hour W trains stop here in the peak direction.